iotaledger/compass/docs/HOWTO_private_tangle.md

    The output of the command above will be a random string of 81 chars, all capital letters, such as this:
    `COOSEED99999999999999999999999999999999999999999999999999999999999999999999999999`.

-2. Decide on the depth of the coordinator.
+2. Decide on the depth of the Coordinator.

    The higher the number, the more milestones can be issued: At depth 18, = ~260 thousand milestones, 20 = ~1 million milestones, 21 = ~2 million milestones – or more precisely 2^DEPTH.